fygar256/game_language_interpreter_compiler/README.md

 It is not optimized.
 Error checking is lax.

-It uses the cc inline assembler and is for x86_64 linux systems.
+It uses the cc inline assembler and is for x86_64 linux/FreeBSD systems.

 ! =n(gosub) and] (ret) are machine dependent parts, the rest are machine independent.
 It is my future task to make it completely machine-independent so that it can be hung on a general C compiler, but it may be difficult to write subroutine calls due to the C language specification.